 - Do this at regular intervals such as when a guests comments on the usefulness of the guide, or when you add something new to it

 You now have enough social content to make your social media accounts really sparkle.
 And, if you want to make your guests even happier, why not give Touch Stay a try?

 Our digital guidebooks help hosts, property managers and innkeepers like you keep your guests happier – and the more happy guests you have, the more 5 star reviews roll in – and that equals more business!

-It costs nothing to give it a try, if you haven’t already!
-Start your 14-day free trial and see how we can help you make your guests happier!
+It costs nothing to give it a try!
+If you haven’t already, start your 14-day free trial (no card details needed!) and see how we can help you make your guests happier!